ODYSEA (Ocean DYnamics and Surface Exchange with the Atmosphere): A revolutionary look at winds and surface currents

 • Global total surface currents

-• Near-real time data to meet operational needs in search-and-rescue, weather, and climate
+• Near-real time data to meet operational needs in search-and-rescue, weather, and seasonal prediction

 The airborne DopplerScatt system provides heritage for the planned ODYSEA satellite system (image courtesy of S-MODE).